 Between meetings, the Corporation functions through its officers and executive committee.
 The Corporation also appoints visiting committees, which serve as advisory groups to the Corporation and the administration, offering appraisal of and advice on academic and certain operational units.

 Academic and Administrative Organization

 The Institute's chief executive officer is the president.
-Senior academic and administrative officers of the Institute include the provost, chancellor, executive vice president and treasurer, senior vice president and secretary of the corporation, associate provosts, deans of the schools, vice presidents, chancellor for academic advancement, dean for graduate education, dean for undergraduate education, director of libraries, Institute community and equity officer, and deputy executive vice president.
+Senior academic and administrative officers include the provost; chancellor; executive vice president and treasurer; vice president and secretary of the Corporation; associate provosts; deans of the schools and college; vice chancellor; vice presidents; chancellor for academic advancement; director of libraries; CEO of the MIT Alumni Association; and Institute community and equity officer.
 For a detailed view of the Institute's organizational structure, see the MIT Organization Chart.

-The Institute's academic departments and institutes—each under the leadership of a head or director—are organized within five schools.
+MIT's academic departments and institutes—each under the leadership of a head or director—are organized within five schools and one college.
 In addition, numerous interdisciplinary laboratories and centers have been organized to facilitate research in fields that extend across traditional boundaries; administration of each laboratory or center is the responsibility of the faculty member who serves as its director.
-Research projects sponsored by government, industry, or foundations are administered through the Office of Sponsored Programs.
+Research projects sponsored by government, industry, or foundations are administered through the Office of Strategic Alliances & Technology Transfer.

 Educational policy for the Institute is determined by the MIT Faculty (as defined by the Rules and Regulations of the Faculty).
 The Faculty meets monthly during the academic year and conducts much of its business through a number of elected standing committees.
 The Faculty Policy Committee (FPC), which includes student members, maintains a broad overview of the Institute's academic programs, deals with a wide range of policy issues of concern to the Faculty, and coordinates the work of the Faculty committees.
 The chair of the Faculty chairs the FPC.